nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+You do not need to save manually as BridalBuddy data are saved in the hard disk automatically after any command that changes the data.

 [_Back to Top_](#table-of-contents)